Your questions answered

 It is not a tour and you will have to earn your medal by riding the full 9 days.
 If you are fit you will enjoy the ride and if you are fit and fast you can race for some great prize money and prizes.

-2020 will be the 11th edition of the event.
-The event will take place from 24 April to 2 May – registration is on the 23rd April in Johannesburg.
+2022 will be the 11th edition of the event.
+We unfortuantly missed the 2020/2021 edition!
+The event will take place from 22 April to 30 April – registration is on the 21st April in Johannesburg.

 The field size is limited to 800 riders.
 We have around 300 travelling crew to ensure that we make the joberg2c special.